hashgraph/hedera-improvement-proposal/HIP/hip-0000-merged-scheduling.md

 by a hash `He`, and should trigger the scheduling of a single related transaction `Xe` that needs a majority of the validators' signatures to execute.

+Suppose also the validators are all coded to set `memo=He` when trying to schedule transaction `Xe`.

-Because of the uniqueness of the memos, there is no risk that two identical `ScheduleCreate`s are _actually_ intended for two different events.
-Nonetheless, with current network behavior, only the first validator to submit the `ScheduleCreate` for an event `e` will have a "normal" workflow.
+Then by the uniqueness of the memos, there is no risk that two identical `ScheduleCreate`s are _actually_ intended for two different events.
+But, with current network behavior, only the first validator to submit the `ScheduleCreate` for event `e` will have a "normal" workflow.
 All the other validators will receive `IDENTICAL_SCHEDULE_ALREADY_CREATED`, and need to submit a second `ScheduleSign` transaction to attach their signature to the scheduled `Xe` transaction.

 This is at best inconvenient, as the network is enforcing protection the validator network simply does not need.